 We are coming to the end of the song.
 I try not to think of those who aren’t here, but their names march through my head.
 Honza and Greta.
 Hana, Lilian, and Zdenka.
 I sing for them and for the many others we will add to our list.

-He who loves his Dad,
+Those who love their parents

-Mother and native land,
+And their native land,

-Who want the tyrant’s end
+Want tyranny to end,

 As I sing, something opens up in me—a way, a passage.
 I can see it.
 Lenka will continue to draw.
 She will paint and more.
 I will keep singing.
 I will dance.
 I will act.
 I will hang on to what I love and remind others what they love too.
 In that way, I will become someone Mama and Papa will be proud to meet again.